benrhughes/xmlguy/README.md

 Once it becomes more stable/feature complete I'll add it to nuget and have an assembly on github to download.

 ## Current Status
-XMLGuy is still under early development.
-It currently produces valid XML for elements, text values and CData values.
+As far as I know, XMLGuy currently produces valid XML for elements, attributes, text values and CData values.

-It does not currently support attributes or namespaces, though that will come.
+It does not currently support namespaces.

+It has not yet been extensively tested.